AlaryVanEeckhout/Mega_Man_ZX_Editor/README.md

 # Mega_Man_ZX_Editor
 ## What this is
- This is an attempt at creating a tool that will make editing Mega Man ZX much easier.
+ This is an attempt at creating a tool that will make editing Mega Man ZX much easier.<br>
+ If you need to know where specific assets, values, or code sections are in the game, please see the(unfinished) [wiki page](https://github.com/AlaryVanEeckhout/Mega_Man_ZX_Editor/wiki), as it contains documentation I accumulated on the game.
 ## Progress
+Currently, the editor cannot save data to the ROM, but that will soon be fixed.<br>
+For now, I'm working on the editor's GUI.
 ### Done
 - Dialogue text converter
 ### Todo